jittakan2539/salad-maker/README.md

    The main requirements are: -

    ✔️ Ingredients Page
-   = all ingredients are fetched and can be caegorized, and new recipes can be created, using the given ingredients.
+        🔶 all ingredients are fetched and can be caegorized, and new recipes can be created, using the given ingredients.
-   ✔️ Recipes Page - the list of all recipes can be seen, and they can click to delete or edit each recipe ✔️ Edit Recipe Page if users click "edit", I will redirect to Edit-Recipe, where they can change the ingredient quantity or delete them.
+   ✔️ Recipes Page
+        🔶 the list of all recipes can be seen, and they can click to delete or edit each recipe ✔️ Edit Recipe Page
+        🔶if users click "edit", I will redirect to Edit-Recipe, where they can change the ingredient quantity or delete them.

 2. Design API and Database